THE MUTUAL

 A reflective woman in her mid-fifties, Kitty is navigating a midlife crisis, grappling with loneliness and a sense of failure in her relationships.
 Once warm and nurturing, she has grown hesitant and self-critical, but her sharp mind and quiet resolve make her an unlikely but resourceful investigator.

-Zelda Nowak
+Zelda Pecure

 Quirky and awkward, Zelda is a true crime enthusiast with a curious streak that often gets her into trouble.
-Married but slightly disconnected from her husband, she finds comfort in mysteries—both fictional and real-life.
+Married but disconnected from her husband, she finds comfort in mysteries—both fictional and real-life.
 Her good intentions often come across as clumsy meddling.

 Christine Lanchester